-The information on this page is intended for security researchers interested in responsible reporting security vulnerabilities to the Zscaler security team.
+The information on this page is intended for security researchers interested in responsibly reporting security vulnerabilities to the Zscaler security team.

 Security requires transformation and there is no better way to transform a security program than to engage directly with our customers and users.
-It is with that engagement and a strong belief in the collaboration with the security community that is the key to maintaining secure environments for all of our users.
-If you believe you've discovered a security vulnerability on a Zscaler property or application, we strongly encourage you to inform us as quickly as possible.
+It is that engagement, along with a strong belief in the collaboration with the security community, that is the key to maintaining a secure environment for all of our users.
+If you believe you've discovered a security vulnerability on or within a Zscaler product, service, or application, we strongly encourage you to inform us as quickly as possible.
 We ask that such vulnerability reports be kept private and researchers not make those public until we have resolved the issue.

 In return, we will work to review reports and respond in a timely manner.
-Our bug bounty partner Bugcrowd will engage with you initially to triage your submission.
-Zscaler will not seek judicial or law enforcement remedies against you for identifying security issues, so long as you abide by the policies set forth in here as well as Bugcrowd’s Standard Disclosure Terms: do not compromise the safety or privacy of our users; and destroy any sensitive data you might have gathered from Zscaler as part of your research once issues are resolved
+Our bug bounty partner, Bugcrowd, will engage with you initially to triage your submission.
+Zscaler will not seek judicial or law enforcement remedies against you for identifying security issues, so long as you (1) comply with the policies set forth herein; (2) comply with Bugcrowd’s Standard Disclosure Terms; (3) do not compromise the safety or privacy of our users; and (4) do not destroy any sensitive data you might have gathered from Zscaler as part of your research once issues are resolved.

 Thanks for your help!